hakavlad/mg-lru-helper/README.md

 # Enable or disable multigenerational LRU

-There are simple shell scripts and oneshot systemd services to enable or disable multigenerational LRU at boot time or on-the-fly and also to get the current mg-LRU state.
+There are simple shell scripts and onehot systemd services to enable or disable multigenerational LRU at boot time or on the fly, and to get the current state of mg-LRU.

 ## Install
 ```